RatyO/BCUH/README.md

 ```

-A more detailed description is availbale the package's [documentation](https://RatyO.github.io/BCUH)
+A more detailed description is available at the package's [documentation](https://RatyO.github.io/BCUH/rd.html)